 When I was diagnosed with Stage 4 breast cancer in September 2012, I was totally freaked out but also blessed- not only to have a creative focus at that time but also to have the wonderful support of the artists from the book, many of whom by then, were fast friends.
 I’m not saying it was a picnic.
 But I still felt like a lucky girl- as I do today!

 26 Love Letters for Mama was originally released in April 2014.
-Now, two years later, our book is still vital- and I’m happy to report- so am I!
+Now, three and 1/2 years later, our book is still vital- and I’m happy to report- so am I!
 Although I find that cancer has worn out both its welcome (and its hostess on some days), here I am!
 Back to say that I’m still on the planet and still excited about sharing the love.
 One of the things that I have learned over these years is that love and support never go out of fashion.
 Mamas always want to hear they are adored and women’s art has an exquisite timeless quality that touches the heart.

 Now that my own diagnosis has become Stage 4, Metastatic Breast Cancer (MBC), I’ve learned a lot about funding.
 Because Stage 4 breast cancer is currently classified as a terminal disease that takes the lives of 40,000 men and women every year and is also the least funded, we have decided to donate to the Breast Cancer Research Foundation.
 BCRF is recognized as one of the most financially efficient nonprofits in the country.
 They are the only breast cancer organization with an “A+” from CharityWatch and have a 4-star rating from Charity Navigator.
 Both Ema and I feel very good about them.
 We hope you will too.